phil-6/radius-contractors/README.md

   - Burger Menu for quick access links from anywhere
 - Improve styling
   - Contractor's index to smaller cards
+- On connection index, show number of connections for each user
+- On connection index, show number of connections outside current user's network
 - User Profile Page
   - Show User's Connections
   - Show User's Contractors